dhirling/biomag_mentoring/terminal/commands.md

 # Homework

-- Push your python code into a repository
+- Push your python code into a repository that uses GPU, generates output (for example images, tables, texts,...)
-- Connect to server  remotely.
+- Connect to a server remotely.
 - Download your code.
 - Check for avaliable gpus
 - Run you code on one free GPU
-- Download your  result or modell from server
+- Download your results or model from server